-On March 14, the company said it had reached a standstill agreement with banks under which they will not make margin calls on or close out the producer’s nickel positions.
+The resumption comes after Tsingshan said on Monday it had reached an agreement with banks under which they will not make margin calls on or close out the producer’s nickel positions on the LME, a move sources said should help calm the market.